Book Cover

 Of course, we all know that various people have tried this approach in the past and the results have not been great.
 So it is perfectly reasonable to be skeptical and ask what's different this time.

-Whenever something that has failed many times before (such as heavier-than-air flight or disease treatment outcomes) suddenly starts to work, it usually involves one of 2 things:
+Whenever something that has failed many times before suddenly starts to work, it usually involves one of 2 things:

 • New knowledge or techniques

-And I believe that we have made great strides in both of these areas fairly recently, enabling us to make another attempt at this problem.
+And I believe that we have made great strides in both of these areas just in the last few decades, enabling us to make another attempt at tackling this problem.
 Allow me to show you how.

-In the book, I develop a rigorous framework, based entirely on evidence and reason, to create a rigorous model of reality as well as definitions of what we mean by meaning, purpose and hope in life and how they can be achieved.
-I build this framework, that I am calling the Meaning-Seeking Entities (MSE) Framework, from First Principles, using a methodology I call Mindful Bounded Rationality (MBR).
+In the book, I develop a rigorous framework, based entirely on evidence and reason, to create a model of reality as well as definitions of what we mean by meaning, purpose and hope in life and how they can be achieved.
+I build this framework, that I am calling the Meaning-Seeking Entities (MSE) Framework, from First Principles, using a methodology I call Present-Bounded Rationality (PBR).

-This methodology is based on the idea that while science and rationality are our best tools for understanding reality, they have some limitations which you simply can not ignore.
+This methodology is based on the idea that while science and rationality are our best tools for understanding reality, they have some limitations which you simply can not ignore when dealing with something as complex as reality.
 This fact has been used by many in the past to suggest that science and rationality are completely useless for this type of effort.
-Surprisingly, their solution to this problem is to go with far less rigorous and unproven approaches!
-This is akin to throwing the baby out with the bathwater.
+Surprisingly, their solution to this problem is to go with far less rigorous and unproven approaches requiring leaps of faith or reliance on feel-good or magical ideas!

-In the book, I show honest ways of dealing with the limitations of science and rationality and still attain the intended goal.
+In the book, I describe an honest and humble way of dealing with the limitations of science and rationality and still attain our intended goal.

 The target audience for this book consists of: